PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-22 10:49:29
+Last updated: 2024-04-22 10:50:04
-Random Quote: Sometimes, the cure is a little taste of the disease.
-The difference between medicine and poison sometimes is only dosage. - Arthur Harrow
+Random Quote: Euron Greyjoy is no man's notion of a king, if half of what Theon said of him was true.  -  Robb Stark